GitauHarrison/twilio-verify-2fa-implementation-in-flask/README.md

 ### Caveat

-Kindly note that this application is a test application using Twilio Verify API.
-In order for it to work for you (from a developer point of view), you will need to have a Twilio Account.
+Kindly note that if you want to test this application from your local machine, you will need to have a Twilio Account.
 These are the steps you can follow to ensure you are set up:

 1. Sign up for Twilio.
 Get a [free account](https://www.twilio.com/try-twilio?promo=WNPWrR) now.